Maxi-Franco/DosTresCinco/README.md

 # Dos Tres Cinco

-This is an excersise made at ORT University.<br>
+This is an exercise done at ORT University.<br>
-The images and data were provided in the class material
+The images and data were provided in the class material.

 Applied technologies:
 - HTML 5